Albuquerque International Balloon Fiesta Photo Guide

 Ideal: Two camera bodies (one with wide-angle, one with telephoto) eliminates lens changes

-Budget Option: One body with a 24-70mm lens + willingness to zoom with your feet.
+Budget Option: One body with a 24-70mm lens + willingness to zoom around with your feet.
 There are some locations where you can safely change lenses without worrying too much about wind / dust

 Headlamp with red light: For navigating in darkness without blinding others